mckennapsean/dissertation/chapters/background.md

 Furthermore, visualization design is known to be messy, iterative, and complex [@Sedlmair2012b; @DIS2010; @Tory2004; @Wassink2009; @Chee2011; @Moere2011], characteristics that are not fully described in existing visualization process models.
+We will introduce the design activity framework as a way to connect these design decisions to the design process, one which is both supportive of an engineering and creative design process approach.

-## Creative Design within Visualization Design
+## Bridging Creativity into Visualization Design

-When working with other designers, we found a disparity between how other visualization designers characterize and describe the design process.
+When working with other designers, we have discovered a disparity between how other visualization designers characterize and describe the design process.
 Although some visualization researchers stress that design and creativity research methods can play an effective role in visualization design